PangolinLE314/NFL-helmet-assignment/README.md

 + Mapping between baseline-helmets and player tracking using findHomography + Hungarian algorithm

 # Installation
-- All third party modules are cloned and put to `app/modules`
+- All third party modules are cloned and put to `app/modules` as submodules
 ## Using pip:
 - Create a virtualenv:
 ```